Health-Informatics-UoN/carrot-docs/docs/CoConnectTools/ETL/Automation.md

 The following guide documents how you can use the co-connect command line tools to automate the ETL process for co-connect+BC-Link.

+!!! caution
+    This tool is designed to work with BCLink installed on a CentOS machine, while logged in as the user `bcos_srv` that has permissions to view the input data (optionally already pseudonymised).

 ```

+The tool runs with one argument, a `yaml` configuration file:

 [bcos_srv]$ coconnect etl bclink from_yaml --help
 Usage: coconnect etl bclink from_yaml [OPTIONS] CONFIG_FILE